JBanowsky/homework_smu_bootcamp_2023/03-Python/Submission/README.md.txt

 Activity Summary:
-My PyBank code takes the profit/losses value from each month and calculates the total profit/losses at the end the time frame.
+My PyBank code takes the profit/losses value from each month and calculates the total profit/losses at the end of the time frame.
 I also calculate the change between months.
 The data was pre-sorted without any gaps.
 It also tracks and outputs the months with the greatest monthly increase or decrease.